 What UT Austin Is Really Looking For

-With more than 90,000 applicants each year, UT Austin is one of the most competitive public universities in the country.
+With more than 90,000 applicants last year, UT Austin has become one of the most competitive public universities in the country.
 Strong grades and test scores matter, but they are no longer enough.
 What truly sets applicants apart is fit to major.
 Every application is reviewed through the lens of the student’s first-choice major, and the most successful students tell a clear, consistent story that shows they are prepared to succeed in that field.

 So what does UT want to see?